Resource Conservation and Recovery Act: Subtitle D: Non-hazardous Solid Wastes

 Subtitle D provides criteria for landfills and other waste disposal facilities, and banned open landfills.
 EPA published its initial standards in 1979 for "sanitary" landfills that receive municipal solid waste.
 The "solid waste" definition includes garbage (e.g., food containers, coffee grounds), non-recycled household appliances, residue from incinerated automobile tires, refuse such as metal scrap, construction materials, and sludge from industrial and sewage treatment plants and drinking water treatment plants.
 Subtitle D also exempted certain hazardous wastes from the Subtitle C regulations, such as hazardous wastes from households and from conditionally exempt small quantity generators.

 Special wastes

 In 1980 Congress designated several kinds of industrial wastes as "special wastes", which are exempt from Subtitle C, including oil and gas exploration and production wastes (such as drill cuttings, produced water, and drilling fluids), coal combustion residuals generated by electric power plants and other industries, mining waste, and cement kiln dust.
+In response to the 2008 Kingston Fossil Plant coal fly ash slurry spill and similar incidents, EPA issued a series of regulations pertaining to the management of coal ash, beginning in 2015.
 See Solid Waste Disposal Amendments of 1980.